Barbara Walters’ Former ‘The View’ Co-Star Elisabeth Hasselbeck Pays Tribute To Her On Her 90th Birthday

 Today- I’m thankful that I got to sit next to Barbara Walters – my friend and mentor – for 10 of her 90 years.
 Writing about this woman in Point of View was emotional.
 When I look through these pictures I stand with gratitude from learning from a woman who leaned into stores that most disregarded.
 She sat with those that no one would sit with, she was a mother through adoption and told JACKIE she was born in her heart.
 Whenever I was sick she made the first call to her doctor.
 She is the most curious woman I know and the best listener.
 Barbara- though some days we held onto our positions on hot topics with passion-we never let go of one another’s hand.
 We had some heated moments but those were nothing compared to the warmth of sitting by your side and being your tv daughter.
 Thank you for loving on me.
 Tough love and true love.
 Thank you for teaching me everything I could ever hope to learn in broadcasting.
 Thank you for not firing me when I was pregnant And hormonal and when defending the life of the unborn in the heat of the moment, asked to be fired if I could not be a voice for the voiceless.
 Years later – Thank you for calling Roger Ailes for me when it was out of your hands when ABC did not renew my contract.
 Thank you for always reaching out on my behalf.
 Today we celebrate you, and the near century of stories that were told and shared because of your listening ear and heart.
 You are one of a kind. #SistersKeeper – may this day be one of celebrating the day YOU were born: God’s creation with an purposeful heart ????happy birthday ????

-The poignant post comes amid rumors that Hasselbeck tried to quit The View seven years earlier than her actual departure after getting into a major fight with Walters about abortion during a Hot Topics debate in 2006.
+The sweet post comes amid rumors that Hasselbeck tried to quit The View seven years earlier than her actual departure after getting into a major fight with Walters about abortion during a Hot Topics debate in 2006.

 Earlier this year, Page Six excerpted the explosive incident that was detailed in Ramin Setoodeh’s tell-all, Ladies Who Punch: The Explosive Inside Story of The View.
 According to the book, Hasselbeck got into a heated exchange with Walters over the “morning-after” pill.
 After Walters cut her off, Hasselbeck allegedly told former View executive producer Bill Geddie that she was quitting the show during a commercial break.